-- be written on a named doctor's pad; - include the date of the missed tasks; - show in detail, the nature of the illness; - state that the student is "unable to complete the HSC assessment task".
-It is the student's responsibility to bring this to the attention of the medical practitioner; - show the length of time the student will be unfit for school, and - be produced immediately on return to school.
+- be written on a named doctor's letterhead; - include the date of the missed tasks; - indicate the general nature of the illness; - show the length of time the student will be unfit for school, and - be produced immediately on return to school.

-If the student does not make the application to the relevant Deputy Principal on their next school day of attendance after the due date of the missed assessment task, a zero mark will be recorded.
+If the student does not make the application to the relevant Head Teacher and Deputy Principal on their next school day of attendance after the due date of the missed assessment task, a zero mark will be recorded.

-Before the Mid Year and Final Reporting period, the Faculty Head Teacher and Deputy Principal consult with the Principal to consider student appeals.
+Before a Reporting period, the Faculty Head Teacher and Deputy Principal will consult with the Principal to consider student appeals.
 Once the Principal determines the action to be taken, the Head Teacher will inform the student and classroom teacher of the decision.
-The School Administrative Officer will generate an outcome letter which will be sent to the parent.
+An outcome letter which will be sent to the parent.